-can interpret this situation in several ways.
-Suppose that buyers are aware of the composition of sales at the market prices, and perhaps of the composition of sales at prices a penny off from market prices.
-But they lack the knowledge or computing power to infer what the composition would be at prices far from market.
+In our definition of equilibrium, there is one price for each asset, including those assets that are not actively traded.
+With perfect competition, there is no possibility for price taking agents to offer different prices with the hope of luring a better selection of sellers.
+We can justify this situation in several ways.
+Suppose that buyers are aware of the delivery rates K at the market prices $\pi$ , and perhaps of $K(\varepsilon)$ at prices $\pi(\varepsilon)$ a penny off from market prices.
+But they lack the knowledge or computing power to infer what K' would be at prices $\pi'$ far from $\pi$ .
 They might therefore presume they will get the same selection of sellers no matter what price they quote, giving them no incentive to deviate from market prices.
-Alternatively, a buyer might understand full well the composition of sales, but he should make the cautious assumption that he alone cannot serve all the potential sellers, and that he is likely to be reached first by the sellers who are most anxious to sell, that is by the sellers who have the lowest reservation price for the asset.
+Alternatively, a buyer might understand full well how K' depends on $\pi'$ , but he should realize that he alone cannot serve all the potential sellers he would get if he actually quoted $\pi' > \pi$ , and he should make the cautious assumption that he is likely to be reached first by the sellers who are most anxious to sell, that is by the sellers who were already selling at $\pi$ .
 Thus again the buyer expects the same selection of sellers as elicited by the market price, and is left with no incentive to deviate from the market price.
+We return to this discussion in our Rothschild-Stiglitz example in Section 11.

-In Sections 10 and 11, on the endogeneity of the asset structure, and in our sequel paper, we show that the equilibrium refinement plays a crucial role in determining whether an asset j is positively traded $(j \in \mathcal{A}^)$ or not $(j \in \mathcal{A} \setminus \mathcal{A}^)$ .
+In Sections 8 to 11, on the endogeneity of the asset structure, and in our sequel paper (Dubey-Geanakoplos, 2001), we show that the equilibrium refinement plays a crucial role in determining whether an asset j is positively traded ( $j \in \mathcal{A}^$ ) or not $(j \in \mathcal{A} \setminus \mathcal{A}^)$ .